0xmichalis/economics/04_banking.md

 2. Generation of fee income sources

-i. specialized services to customers such as making foreign exchange trades. ii. servicing a mortgage-backed security by collecting interest and principal payments and then paying them out. iii. guaranteeing debt securities iv. backup lines of credit
+* specialized services to customers such as making foreign exchange trades.
+* servicing a mortgage-backed security by collecting interest and principal payments and then paying them out.
+* guaranteeing debt securities
+* backup lines of credit

 3. Trading activities and risk management techniques

 Speculation in the foreign exchange market.

 Subject to the principal-agent problem.
 Solve with:
-i. separation of people in charge of trading activities from those in charge of bookkeeping for trades ii. set limits on the total amount of trader transactions iii. securitize risk assessment procedures using latest technology
+* separation of people in charge of trading activities from those in charge of bookkeeping for trades
+* set limits on the total amount of trader transactions
+* securitize risk assessment procedures using latest technology

 Value-at-risk approach: calculate the maximum loss a portfolio is likely to sustain over a given time